20 Reasons Why Your Website is Losing its SEO Rankings

 According to recent findings by Chitika, an online ad network, the top is very lonely, at least in terms of Google’s rankings.
 The study shows that the top-ranked website in Google’s organic search results receives 33% of the traffic, with the second position getting 18%, and the list degrades from there.

 If this study is anything to go by, then it’s obvious that each one of us would want our respective websites ranked at the very top or at least on the first page.
 This would mean that the business or the website is garnering a lot of traffic.

 This, in turn, generates emails, phone calls, leads and sales.
 Needless to say, a sudden drop in search engine traffic and Google rankings is a terrifying prospect that would spell doom for your business in terms of losing revenue.

 Recent changes to your website, poor optimisation, technical issues and Google algorithm updates are some of the factors that contribute to your Google rankings.
 A drop in your hard-earned rankings would mean that you will need to address these issues including several others.

 1. Outdated keyword and tracking strategies

-Google often change tracking codes and come up with new ideas of website optimisation.
+Google often change tracking codes and come up with new ideas for website optimisation.
 For instance, searches have moved from using a few generic keywords towards the use of ‘natural language’.
 With that in mind, your keyword strategy might be outdated.

-Diagnosis: To rectify this, you should double check and update your tracking and keyword strategies to allow searchers to get the desired results.
-Instead of using the outdated generic keywords, structure your keywords to be more natural and to appear like complete sentences.
+Diagnosis: To rectify this, you should double-check and update your tracking and keyword strategies to allow searchers to get the desired results.
+Instead of using outdated generic keywords, structure your keywords to be more natural and to appear like complete sentences.